Small battery environmental scan project

 - September/October 2025: Surveys, research and consolidation is undertaken

-- November/December 2025: Peer review and report finalised
+- November/December 2025: Peer review and draft report reviewed for feedback.

 Batteries in the news